-In Queensland, dog laws are not as strict as in other states and owners will not automatically be liable for your injuries if their you or your dog receives a dog bite.
+In Queensland, dog laws are not as strict as in other states and owners will not automatically be liable for your injuries if either you or your dog receives a dog bite.
 In fact, it can be difficult to prove that a dog owner was negligent and therefore liable for your injuries unless the animal has previously been classified as “dangerous” or “menacing” due to aggressive behaviour.
 This is sometimes referred to as the “one free bite” rule.

 Compensation is available if you can prove a dog owner was negligent.
 Negligence occurs where there is a foreseeable risk of injury posed by a dog, but the person with control over the animal fails to take appropriate action to prevent injury to others.
 Where a dog has engaged in aggressive behaviour previously, this can be used as proof that a foreseeable risk existed that the owner should have been aware of.